joeyda3rd/hardware-hacking-notes/README.md

 # Hardware Security/Hacking Notes (2023)
 ### by Joey Marino

-This resource is intended to be a comprehensive guide to becoming a hardware security professional, hacking into embedded and IoT systems.
+This resource is intended to be a comprehensive guide and progress report on the road to becoming a hardware security professional, hacking into embedded and IoT systems.

 - [A possible roadmap for becoming a hardware security professional](roadmap.md)
 - [Online resources](online-resources.md)